tiepdotme/website.source/_posts/blogs/2019-04-29-how-create-binance-token.md

 -   Register in Binance (Live exchange) [Register](https://www.binance.com/register.html)
 -   Get BNB from test [faucet](https://www.binance.com/en/dex/testnet/address)

 > Each address can only get 200 BNB from the faucet.
-To get the necessary test BNB, you might get more from your friends or register more addresses, and transfer all BNB into one wallet.
+To get the required test BNB, you may ask for more from your friends or register more addresses in the account, and transfer all test BNB into one wallet.

 ## 3. Create/Issue token